Payday Loans Burnaby

 As already mentioned, payday loan rates can be in the three-digit range.
 More specifically, they can be as high as 391% in BC legally, though some predatory lenders may try to force much higher rates on their customers.

-Payday lenders might also have their own set of fees that they charge on top of interest, such as fees for a dishonoured check or pre-authorized debit.
+Payday lenders in Burnaby might also have their own set of fees that they charge on top of interest, such as fees for a dishonoured check or pre-authorized debit.
 It’s important to look at the fine print of the contract so you’re fully aware of all the fees charged and the overall cost of the loan.

 How much do payday loans really cost?
 Click here to find out.